-An annotated bibliography is a list of sources in which each item has been supplied with a brief description explaining its content and significance.
-It helps the reader determine the usefulness of a source and lays the groundwork for future research.
+An annotated bibliography is a list of information sources in which each source has a brief description explaining the content and significance of the source.
+These descriptions, called “annotations”, help the reader determine the usefulness of each source and can be a starting point for future research.

-For all annotations you should discuss the author’s authority: their credentials, experience, and qualifications to write about this subject.
+Each of your annotations should discuss the authority of the author of the information source: their credentials, experience, and qualifications to write about the subject.

 Modern Language Association of America.
 MLA Handbook for Writers of Research Papers.
 7th ed.
 New York: MLA, 2009.
 Print.